 And Behaviorism?
 It was dead.
 It had never lived at all.
 Here we had been leading parents astray all these years: “Ignore them,” we said.
 “It will work wonders,” we said.

 And the IPA?
 Its edges crystalized in the freezer.
 Sweet crispness turned to brutal ice—not unlike my cold, unmaternal heart.

 “But what if I just—”

 “No—” they said again.
 “This would be the worst time to give in.”

 I turned back to the stove, the Toddler’s screams carving away at my heart-innards like a melon baller.
 I considered joining the Toddler on the floor.

 And then, by the grace of the Goddess (or B.F.
 Skinner), they stopped.
 Tears evaporated and limbs stilled as their eyes focused on a dried, ankle-height droplet of tomato sauce on a nearby cabinet.

 A moment of stunned silence followed and then the Toddler announced, “Uh-oh!”
 They pointed at the droplet.
 “Uh-ohhhh!” they said again, and sat up, scooting closer to the offending drip.
 “Mama, clean!”

-Still wielding my spritz bottle and cloth, I summoned my remaining parental authority and turned to them.
-“You want to clean that?”
-I asked.
+Still wielding my spritz bottle and cloth, I turned to them.
+“You want me to clean that?”

 “Yeah,” the Toddler said, and nodded.
-It really is a good thing that we have them to uphold the standards of cleanliness in this house.
-Nevertheless, I asked:
+Thank goodness we have them to uphold the standards of cleanliness in this house.
+Wielding the remainder of my parental authority, I asked: